September 14, 2025

 Template Editor

-Learn how to customize one-pager field labels and configure read-only fields
+Learn how to customize one-pager field labels, mark fields as mandatory, and configure read-only fields

 Overview

 The Template Editor is an admin-only feature that allows you to customize how one-pager fields are displayed and behave across your organization.
-It provides two main capabilities: editing field labels and configuring read-only fields.
+It supports editing field labels, marking fields as mandatory for the Strategy Completion Report, and configuring read-only fields.

 Label Editing